mariko19/ML_Octave/README.md

-# ML_Octave
+# ML projects using Octave
-Projects using Octave (the Standford Machine Learning online course)
+This repository includes projects using Octave (the Standford Machine Learning online course)

+## Project overview
-This folder includes 8 programming assignments ("task", for short) I've successfully completed online.
+In this project, I am tasked with completing 8 programming assignments ("task", for short).
 Each task folder represents the ML algorithm implementation.
 A .pdf file included in each task provides a detailed description on how it's implemented.